CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_foods_and_drinks_how_much_and_how_often_html.md

 From 6 to 12 months old, breast milk and/or infant formula is still the main source of nutrition for your child, but solid foods will gradually begin to make up a bigger part of his or her diet.
 As you begin to give food to your child, it can be hard to know how much to give him or her to eat.
-Children’s bellies are small and cannot hold a lot of food.
+ChildrenaÌ‚â‚¬TMs bellies are small and cannot hold a lot of food.
 Here are things to keep in mind:

 * **Start small**.
 Give 1 or 2 tablespoons of food, and watch for [signs that he or she is still hungry or full](/nutrition/infantandtoddlernutrition/mealtime/signs-your-child-is-hungry-or-full.html).